Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

 Despite the levels of mercury in tuna, the tuna diet advices participants to only eat tuna for 3 days straight and promises fair results due to the intense calorie restrictions.

-Or in other words, the tuna diet is effective but at what cost?
+In other words, the tuna diet is effective, but it comes with significant risks.

 Before you jump ship to a tuna based diet, it’s important to weight the potential risks vs benefits so let’s dive right in.